YairShemer/Domain-Adaptation/README.md

   * [Pytorch implementation](https://github.com/JitengMu/Learning-from-Synthetic-Animals)
 * [Ship classification from overhead imagery using synthetic data and domain adaptation (2019)](https://arxiv.org/pdf/1905.03894.pdf)
   * Building a large (200k) dataset of synthetic ships and using it to increase classification performance with domain adaptation
+  * Looks like they just added images to training set, and not a special domain adaptation
 * [IMAGENET-TRAINED CNNS ARE BIASED TOWARDS
 TEXTURE; INCREASING SHAPE BIAS IMPROVES
 ACCURACY AND ROBUSTNESS](https://arxiv.org/pdf/1811.12231.pdf)